wso2/docs-is/en/docs/deploy/migrate/migrating-userstore-managers.md

     /
     ```

-2. If you have JDBC secondary user stores with SCIM enabled, execute the following queries on the UM database.
+2. If you have JDBC secondary userstores with SCIM enabled, execute the following queries on the UM database.

     ```sql tab="PostgreSQL"
     SELECT DISTINCT t.ATTRIBUTE_NAME